DriveQuantPublic/react-native-drivekit/packages/trip-analysis/README.md

 >
 > The properties in `RNHeadlessJSNotification` are used to configure the notification when the `HeadlessJS` service is running

-If the DriveKit auto-initialization is enabled, you can
+If the DriveKit auto-initialization is enabled, you have to

 - configure the trip notification content displayed during a trip analysis by calling the following method: